• RECIPES

 • Combine the melted butter, garlic powder, sea salt, and dried parsley.
 Set aside.

-• Combine all dry ingredients in a bowl and stir with a whisk to combine.
+• Combine the brown rice flour, tapioca starch, sorghum flour, baking powder, garlic powder, xanthan gum, and sea salt in a mixing bowl and stir with a whisk to combine.

-• Add Greek yogurt to the dry ingredients and mix well with a fork or spoon until everything is cohesive.
+• Add Greek yogurt to the dry ingredients in the bowl and mix well with a fork or spoon until you have a cohesive dough.

-• Transfer the dough to a work surface dusted with tapioca starch.
+• Transfer the dough to a work surface lightly dusted with tapioca starch.

-• Dust your hands with tapioca starch and gently shape the dough into a cohesive ball, continuing the dust the work surface as necessary so the dough does not stick.
+• Dust your hands with tapioca starch and gently shape the dough into a cohesive ball and gently press into a disc shape, continuing the dust the work surface as necessary so the dough does not stick.

-• Using a knife, cut the dough into 6 equal portions.
+• Using a knife, cut the dough into 6 or 8 wedges.

 • Roll each portion into a log shape and transfer to a parchment lined baking pan.
 Repeat with the remaining pieces of dough.